krzentner/language-world/data/gpt-3.5-turbo/basic_md/door-lock-2.md

 To turn the dial on the door reliably, the robot should perform the following steps:
-- When the robot's gripper is not vertically aligned with the door's dial, the robot should position the gripper above the dial.
+- When the robot's gripper is not near the dial, the robot should move gripper to the dial.
-- When the robot's gripper is above the dial and the dial is not gripped by the gripper, the robot should close the gripper around the dial.
+- When the robot's gripper is near the dial and the dial is not in the correct position, the robot should rotate the dial to the correct position.
-- When the gripper has a firm hold on the dial, the robot should turn the dial to the correct position to lock/unlock the door.
-- When the dial has been turned to the correct position, the robot should release the dial by opening the gripper.
+- When the dial is in the correct position, the robot should stop rotating the dial.